tnigon/eonr/docs/source/index.rst

 About
 #######
 ``EONR`` is a Python package for computing the economic optimum nitrogen fertilizer rate using data from agronomic field trials under economic conditions defined by the user (i.e., grain price and fertilizer cost).
-It can be used for any crop (e.g., corn, wheat, potatoes, etc.), but the current version (|version_current|) only supports use of the quadratic-plateau piecewise model.
+It can be used for any crop (e.g., corn, wheat, potatoes, etc.), but the current version (|version_current|) only supports use of the quadratic and quadratic-plateau piecewise model.

-**Therefore, use caution in making sure that a quadratic-plateau model is appropriate for your application.**
+**Therefore, use caution in making sure that either model is appropriate for your application.**

-*Future versions should add support for other models (quadratic, spherical, etc.) that may improve the fit of experimental yield response to nitrogen for other crops.*
+*Future versions could add support for any other models that may improve the fit of experimental yield response to nitrogen for other crops.
+Please reach out or contribute to the project if you would like to see support for a particular model.*

 Data requirements
 ******************